-The Washtenaw County Water Resources Commissioner’s Office (WCWRC) is committed to the protection of surface water and the environment by providing stormwater management, flood control, development review, and water quality programs.
-Through funds made available by the County’s American Rescue Plan Act, WCWRC is committing a total of $2,000,000 from years 2023-2025 to aid in further implementation.
-The program’s intent is to further enable stormwater projects that provide multiple benefits and provides incentives for undertaking projects in disadvantaged communities.
+In 2023, the Washtenaw County Water Resources Commissioner’s Office (WCWRC) began implementation of a stormwater grant through its commitment to the protection of surface water and the environment by providing stormwater management, flood control, development review, and water quality programs.
+In total WCWRC has committed a total of $2,000,000 from years 2023-2025 to aid in furthering these goals.

 Application Process and Timing

 Funding is expected to be completed through this round of applications, which are due by 5:00 pm on January 16, 2024.

 Staff will review and score applications and make recommendations for funding to the Washtenaw County Water Resources Commissioner.

 The awarded funds will not be made available to the applicant until a project agreement has been executed and stipulated deadlines/milestones have been met.